-Westside Lakes: Local area lakes have been planted recently and are fun early season, here’s a link to explore what lakes have been planted https://wdfw.wa.gov/fishing/reports/stocking/trout-plants/all.
+Westside Lakes: Most lowland lakes will be better come fall for trout but these same lakes usually have good warmwater species to chase all summer.
+Local area lakes have been planted recently and are fun early season, here’s a link to explore what lakes have been planted https://wdfw.wa.gov/fishing/reports/stocking/trout-plants/all.
 The lakes that are not planted yet will still have decent opportunities but they tend to be slower as the numbers of fish are much lower in our naturally reproducing lakes.
 Chironomids, leeches and baitfish will be the most common food sources this time of year.

-Snoqualmie Forks: The forks will be slooooow but they are open and you will generally have a good amount of solitude though as a trade- off.
-Streamer fishing and nymphs will be your best bet.
-Don’t get hung up on patterns as much as covering water correctly and getting out and exploring new water for those warmer months.
-Sculpin imitations, leeches, and a box of attractor nymphs is all one needs to be dangerous on the forks.
+Snoqualmie Forks: The forks are in shape and fishing well!
+Don’t get hung up on patterns as much as covering water correctly and getting out and exploring new water during these warmer days.
+The dry fly fishing is in full swing now, but leeches, and a box of attractor nymphs is all one needs to be dangerous on the forks.

-Olympic Peninsula: Closed April 1st due to low wild steelhead returns.
-Look here to stay up to date on what is open and closed https://fortress.wa.gov/dfw/erules/efishrules/erule.jsp?id=2640.
-WDFW recently updated our regulations on the peninsula to include no fishing from a boat, and catch and release all rainbow trout.
-Keep up to date here: https://www.fortress.wa.gov/dfw/erules/efishrules/erule.jsp?id=2611.
+Olympic Peninsula: It's a good time to get out and explore the coast for trout and salmon.
+Leave the few summer steelhead alone and focus on the rivers and high lakes.
 Like all west coast anadromous fish stocks the OP is experiencing significant run loss and severely depressed fish populations.
 At this point as anglers we need to fish for these fish in manners and ways that greatly reduce our impact on them.
 Getting your “one fish for the day” is a great way to look at it.
 If you hook up and or land a fish hang it up for the day and take pictures, work on your cast, explore a new area etc. anything but continuing to pressure these fish after you get one is just greedy.
 Giving them a chance to spawn and thrive is what is needed and hooking as many of these beautiful fish in a day is just plain careless and causes fish to not spawn and prematurely return to the ocean.
 Here is a link to the most up to date run sizes and info: https://fortress.wa.gov/dfw/score/score/species/steelhead.jsp?species=Steelhead

 Pass Lake: Chironomids, leeches, and baitfish patterns presented down deep on a full sinker or deep on an indicator rig are good bets this time of year.
 The browns are always looking for meat to chase and the rainbows will be eating midges all spring to stay fat.
 Good time for a spin around the lake in your float tube.
 Think low numbers but the possibility at some of the biggest fish of the season.

-Skagit System: We will have a 2021 C&R season on the Skagit and Sauk system!
-"The Skagit River steelhead pre-season forecast is 4,297 steelhead.
-According to the Fishery Resource Management Plan for Skagit steelhead, federally approved in April 2018, when the pre-season forecast is greater than or 4,000 and less than or equal to 6,000 Skagit steelhead, there are enough impacts available to safely provide some catch and release opportunity.
-The fishery will be four days a week allowing the fishery to be 100 percent monitored without catch expansions.
-Fully monitoring all days of the fishery allows for the most accurate estimate of catch and helps ensure the catch and release fishery does not negatively affect the run - WDFW".
+Skagit System: We will see what 2022 brings for our steelhead.
 Same rules apply here though pertaining to etiquette and fishing pressure.
 If somebody is in a run move above them or wait until they sufficiently move far enough down the run to start in above them.
 If you do go below somebody make sure you are 100 yards well below them before you start fishing.
 Most runs are not this long but some are 200 yards plus and in these cases it is not considered rude to step in well below (100+ yards ) of the angler.
 If the run is less than 100 yards wait at the top to start.
 Stay positive, be a steward of our resource, and remember to keep your impact minimal. https://fortress.wa.gov/dfw/erules/efishrules/rules_all_freshwater.j

-Montana: We are well versed in the waters of Montana; from the Clark Fork to the bighorn we know a thing or two.
+Montana: This heat is slowing things down but there is still plenty of water to explre.
+We are well versed in the waters of Montana; from the Clark Fork to the bighorn we know a thing or two.
 Stop on in as we can get you setup for a trip anywhere out west.
 Check out these reports for the Beaverhead and Bighorn https://www.sunriseflyshop.com/montana-fishing-reports/

-Alpine Lakes: Time to call it a day up high so get those boxes and boots ready for this summer!
+Alpine Lakes: It's time to explore the high lakes.
 A good box of terrestrial dries and leeches are all one needs to find success on our local alpine lakes.
 Remember to adhere to leave no trace principals when you spend time in our back country.